ESPRI-Mod/docs/mkdocs/docs/esgf/cert_mgmt.md

 These 2 commands should return the same output.

+By convention, the following folders are used for certificates :

+On index nodes :

+* `/etc/grid-security` contains myproxy certificates
+* `/etc/esgfcerts` contains ESGF certificates
+* anything in /root/certs is a backup

+On data nodes :

+* `/etc/grid-security` contains myproxy certificates
+* `/etc/esgfcerts` contains ESGF certificates
+* anything in /root/certs is a backup

 After that, you can run the playbook on esgf-monitoring, as per [the ESGF-Ansible wiki](https://esgf.github.io/esgf-ansible/usage/usage.html#local-certificate-installation).

 Here is an example of the commands you can run on esgf-monitoring :